Françoise d'Aubigné, Marquise de Maintenon: Protestant upbringing

 In 1639, Constant was released from prison and went with Jeanne and Françoise to the French island colony of Martinique in the West Indies.
 Jeanne was a strict mother, allowing her children few liberties.
 She gave them a Protestant education despite their Catholic baptism.
 Constant returned to France, leaving his family behind in Martinique, causing Jeanne to try to be "mother and father" to their children until they also returned to France, in 1647.
 Within months of the family's return, both parents died, and the children went to the care of their paternal aunt, Madame de Villette.
 The Villettes' home, Mursay, became a happy memory for Françoise, who had been in the care of her aunt and uncle before leaving for Martinique.
 The de Villettes were wealthy and took good care of the children, but were ardent Protestants and continued to school their nieces and nephews in their beliefs.
 When this became known to the family of Françoise's godmother, an order was issued that she had to be educated in a convent.

 Education

 Françoise disliked convent life, mainly because she received only limited education and freedom.
 Her lessons included basic mathematics, French, Latin, and domestic work.
 The main emphasis was on religion and liturgy, with no opening onto the secular world.
 Despite her disgust, Françoise grew to love one of the nuns there, Sister Céleste, who persuaded the young girl to receive her first communion.
 In her older days, Maintenon would say, "I loved [Sister Céleste] more than I could possibly say.
 I wanted to sacrifice myself for her service."
+Françoise would also prove adept in the art of writing, going on to send more than 90,000 letters in her lifetime.

-Madame de Neuillant, the mother of Françoise's godmother, brought the girl to Paris and introduced her to sophisticated people, who became vital contacts that she would use in the future.
+Madame de Neuillant, the mother of Françoise's godmother, then brought the girl to Paris and introduced her to sophisticated people, who became vital contacts that she would use in the future.